Variable-Displacement Motor (TL)

 Leakage and friction parameterization —

-method for calculating leakage flow rate and friction torque
+method for calculating leakage rate and friction moment

 Details

-Parametrization of leakage and friction characteristics of a hydraulic motor.
+Parameterization of the characteristics of leakage and friction of the hydraulic motor.

 -

-- leakage flow rate and friction torque are calculated by analytical equations. -
+Analytical— the leakage rate and the friction moment are calculated using analytical equations. -

-- volumetric and mechanical efficiency are calculated using user-defined parameters Pressure drop vector, dp и Shaft angular velocity vector, w and interpolated from the corresponding two-dimensional tables Volumetric efficiency table, e_v(dp,w,D) and Mechanical efficiency table, e_m(dp,w). -
+Tabulated data - volumetric and mechanical efficiencies— volumetric and mechanical efficiency are calculated according to user-defined parameters Pressure drop vector, dp and Shaft angular velocity vector, w and are interpolated based on the corresponding two-dimensional tables.
+Volumetric efficiency table, e_v(dp,w,D) and Mechanical efficiency table, e_m(dp,w). -

-- leakage flow rate and friction torque are calculated from user defined parameters Pressure drop vector, dp и Shaft angular velocity vector, w and interpolated from the corresponding two-dimensional tables Volumetric loss table, q_loss(dp,w,D) и Mechanical loss table, torque_loss(dp,w,D). -
+Tabulated data - volumetric and mechanical loss— leakage flow rate and friction moment are calculated according to user-defined parameters Pressure drop vector, dp and Shaft angular velocity vector, w and are interpolated based on the corresponding two-dimensional tables.
+Volumetric loss table, q_loss(dp,w,D) and Mechanical loss table, torque_loss(dp,w,D). -

-- volumetric and mechanical efficiencies are input as signals to the EV and EM ports respectively. -
+Input signal - volumetric and mechanical efficiencies— Volumetric and mechanical efficiency are transmitted as signals to the EV and EM ports, respectively. -

-`Input signal - volumetric and mechanical loss' - leakage flow rate and friction torque are input as signals to ports LV and LM respectively.
+Input signal - volumetric and mechanical loss— the leakage flow rate and the friction moment are sent as signals to the ports LV and LM, respectively.

 |